Disclosure: Joyfully Domestic may earn a commission for purchases made after clicking links on this page. View our disclosure policy for details.

 But also keep it liturgically focused.

 Our children LOVE craft time.
 So I let them get as creative as they want.
+And they make each other sweet little cards and pass them out to each other.

 Around here, we celebrate just about every holiday and season with crafts, activities, and decor.
-So, I put together these plans for our homeschool Valentine’s Day celebration.
+So, I put together these plans for our homeschool St Valentine’s Day celebration.

 Celebrating Valentine’s Day in our Homeschool